HumairaFasih/CLI-based-RPG/README.md

 ## Learning Outcomes
 - Experience with applying intermediate concepts of OOP in C++
 - Extensive practice of controlling code flow with conditional branches
+- Using escape sequences to print colored text on the terminal screen

 ## Date Created and Acknowledgement
 This project was made in December 2020.
 Idea and Storyline developed by Malaik Kabir.
 Mutual discussion for the conditional branching based on the story.